 We welcome applications from disabled students and those with specific learning difficulties such as dyslexia, and their applications will be considered on the same academic grounds as those of other students.
 We will contact applicants who indicate a disability on their UCAS application and subsequently accept an offer of a place to study at the University.
 We will invite them to discuss their support needs with a member of the Disability Advice and Guidance Team so that any necessary support can be arranged.

-Further information on the Disability Advice and Guidance Team may be found at: www.liverpool.ac.uk/studentsupport/disability/index.htm
+Further information on the Disability Advice and Guidance Team may be found at: Disability Advice and Guidance - Student Services - University of Liverpool

 6.5 Applicants who have been in Local Authority Care